 Palos are also called sticks.
 They can be goblins, fantastic creatures, trees, animals, or anything else kids might imagine.

-There are also plenty of other awesome Grapat designs such as houses, cups and coins.
-These loose parts become part of the process of creating many small worlds.
+There are also plenty of other awesome Grapat designs such as houses, cups, coins and much much more.
+These loose parts become part of the process of creating incredible small worlds.

 Shop our Grapat collection here.